-then the evacuation time would reduce by 15 hours on U.S. Route 501 for a Category 4-5 storm and high tourist occupancy.
+This project would reduce clearance times along U.S. Route 501 by over 10 hours, allowing the Myrtle Beach Region to evacuate faster in emergency situations.
+If I-73 is constructed, and assuming high tourist occupancy, the time for evacuation along U.S. Route 501 would reduce by 10.9 hours for a Category 4-5 and high tourist occupancy with the addition of traffic evacuating along I-73.
+If lanes were reversed on I-73 and the Conway Bypass (S.C.
+Route 22), then the evacuation time would reduce by 15 hours on U.S. Route 501 for a Category 4-5 storm and high tourist occupancy.
 Evacuation time along S.C.
 Route 9 would also benefit by decreasing 2.9 hours with I-73 present and by 4.3 hours if lanes were reversed at the Conway Bypass and on I-73.

-If I-73 were not built, the evacuation time in 2030 on S.C.
+If I-73 was not built, the evacuation time in 2030 on S.C.
 Route 9 would be over 15 hours while evacuation time could exceed 37 hours in a worst-case scenario (Category 4-5) on U.S. Route 501.
-With clearance times this long, the decision to evacuate would have to be made early in the hurricane watch period before the National Hurricane Center has reliable data to make predictions concerning storm track or hurricane intensity.
+With these clearance times, the decision to evacuate would have to be made early in the hurricane watch period before the National Hurricane Center has reliable data to make predictions concerning storm track or hurricane intensity.
 This could result in needless evacuations of residents and tourists, which would hurt the region's economy.

-I-73 would provide another route for evacuation and reduce clearance times along U.S. Route 501 by over ten hours.
+I-73 would provide another route for evacuation and reduce clearance times along U.S. Route 501 by over 10 hours.
 The southbound lanes of I-73 and the Conway Bypass (S.C.
 Route 22) could also be reversed, allowing more cars to evacuate at the same time.